CERN results may violate the standard model of particle physics

 23 Mar 2021

-New results from CERN's Large Hadron Collider, beauty (LHCb) strengthen hints of a violation of lepton flavour universality and suggest the existance of a new fundamental particle or interaction.
-Comparisons of two beauty quark decays, which should provide comparible results, instead presented different probabilities.
+New results from CERN's Large Hadron Collider, beauty (LHCb) strengthen hints of a violation of lepton flavour universality and suggest the existence of a new fundamental particle or interaction.
+Comparisons of two beauty quark decays, which should provide comparable results, instead presented different probabilities.

 Image: The LHCb experiment is one of the four large experiments at the Large Hadron Collider at CERN, situated underground on the Franco-Swiss border near Geneva.

 Today the LHCb experiment at CERN announced new results which, if confirmed, would suggest hints of a violation of the Standard Model of particle physics.
 The results focus on the potential violation of lepton flavour universality and were announced at the Moriond conference on electroweak interactions and unified theories, as well as at a seminar held online at CERN, the European Organization for Nuclear Research.

 The measurement made by the LHCb collaboration, compares two types of decays of beauty quarks.
 The first decay involves the electron and the second the muon, another elementary particle similar to the electron but approximately 200 times heavier.
 The electron and the muon, together with a third particle called the tau, are types of leptons and the difference between them is referred to as “flavours”.
 The Standard Model of particle physics predicts that decays involving different flavours of leptons, such as the one in the LHCb study, should occur with the same probability, a feature known as lepton flavour universality that is usually measured by the ratio between the decay probabilities.
 In the Standard Model of particle physics, the ratio should be very close to one.

 Video News release : Intriguing new result from the LHCb experiment at CERN